 So people want to know from me… is it legit?
 Should they use it?

-To be honest… I don’t know.
 I would definitely have no problem using it as a moisturizer for my body, but I’ve never used it on my face.
-Frankly, it’s because I’m too scared to try it.
+Frankly, I’m too scared to try it.

 Everyone Is Different, So….

-But, then again, she is only one person, and I do find that no matter what the product or ingredient (or food for that matter), some will love it, and there will always be people out who happened to have had the worst experience of their life with it.
-However, she does have a lot of comments on those posts of hers from people saying that coconut oil broke them out as well.
+No matter what the product or ingredient (or food for that matter), some will love it, and there will always be people out who happened to have had the worst experience of their life with it.

-If you are a braver soul than I and would like to give it a try, absolutely make sure that you are using unrefined, organic, virgin coconut oil.
-Then if it clogs your pores and breaks you out, you will know it wasn’t the cheap quality or pesticides causing you issues!
+However, if you are a braver soul than I and would like to give it a try anyway, absolutely make sure that you are using unrefined, organic, virgin coconut oil.
+Then if it clogs your pores and breaks you out, you will know it wasn’t the cheap quality or pesticides causing you issues.

 What do you think?
 Have you tried coconut oil on your face?
 Did you love it?
 Hate it?
 If not, would you try it?
 Or have I freaked you out enough to not touch it?